IcebergThings/VM-76/spec/asm76.md

 MVPx _$A_ _$B_ | [*$B*] ← [*$A*]

 #### LCMM
 Specifiy the local memory size.
 It does not has a maximum limit in theory and is 16KB by default.
-As the command runs, the data in the memory will be cleared and initialized with all zero.
-Then it will copy previous data into the memory.
-If the previous data is longer, it will be truncated.
+As the command runs, the data in the memory will be cleared and initialized with zeros.
+Then it will copy the original data into the memory.
+If the original data is longer, it will be truncated.

-#### LDxA
+#### DATx
-Load a long/int/byte from local memory address *A* to a sequence of 8/4/1 register(s). *$B* specifies the first one of the 8/4/1 register(s) sequence.
+Note that due to the limitation of [the instruction size](#instruction-structure), the DATL instruction *doesn't exist*.

 #### LDxR
 For example: